sapphonie/pterodactyl-srcds-debian/README.md

 Usage:

+`docker run -it sapphonie/pterodactyl-srcds-debian:bullseye`

+This used to live at
-`docker run -it creatorstf/pterodactyl-srcds-debian-buster`
+`docker run -it creatorstf/pterodactyl-srcds-debian-buster:main`, but that repository will no longer be updated

-Will use github's docker repository in the near future.